 In our Olympics event, our campers compete individually and/or in pairs in a variety of competitions.
 This activity tests their skills with a bit of pressure and makes for a thrilling afternoon.

 Our week is capped off on Friday with a World Cup tournament.
-Playoffs begin in the morning while our championship games are played in the afternoon in while enthusiastic campers cheer on their peers.
-The day before our tournament, we organize team names/colors to coordinate their uniform for Friday.
+Playoffs begin during the morning session, with our championship games taking place in the afternoon.
+Team names and colors are coordinated earlier in the week to allow for an exciting atmosphere and comradery on Friday.

 Campers must bring their shin guards, cleats, and sneakers for potential indoor play.
 Goalkeepers can bring gloves.
 A soccer ball will be provided.